Presentation

-Presentation The disadvantage of cloud solutions lies in the fact that the processing of data transferred to the cloud can only be carried out if the data is unencrypted, making it possible for an unauthorised third-party to access the data.
-The objective of the technology we are working on is to enable data analysis and artificial intelligence processing (Machine learning, big data, deep learning) to be carried out directly on the encrypted versions of the data while guaranteeing that the results are identical to those that would be obtained on the unencrypted data.
+The disadvantage of cloud solutions lies in the fact that the processing of data transferred to the cloud can only be carried out if the data is unencrypted, making it possible for an unauthorised third-party to access the data.
+The objective of our technology called HbHAI (for Hash-based Homomorphic Artificial Intelligence) we have developped and we are working on is to enable data analysis and artificial intelligence processing (Machine learning, big data, deep learning, database query) to be carried out directly on the encrypted versions of the data while guaranteeing that the results are identical to those that would be obtained on the unencrypted data.

 Parameters, Security and Performances